Greater VOICE

 The Pulse Poll Graphic

-While results remain largely consistent with the previous survey, there are signs of cautious progress, particularly in perceptions of public safety and downtown.
-The Quality of Life index measured 3.5, a minimal decrease from six months ago.
+Results remain largely consistent with the previous surveys.
+Homelessness, public safety, and trust in local government remain the top issues of concern with respondents.
+The Quality of Life index measured 3.3, a minimal decrease from six months ago.

 These are some of Spokane voters' top concerns.